Tianyi2/2023_SP51_CMS_GroupB/theme.md

 #### Pages:
 1. Home
 2. About Us
 3. News
-4. Schedule / Our Programmes / Programmes / Program
+4. Classes (Schedule / Our Programmes / Programmes / Program)
-5. Registration (Contact Us)
+5. Registration
+6. Contact Us
-6. ... (have not decided)
+7. ... (have not decided)

 #### Contents:
 1. Recent Event